 In a historic presentation, representatives from the US Food and Drug Administration spoke about psychedelic drug development for the first time publicly at the American Society of Clinical Psychopharmacology (ASCP) annual meeting.
 The message was clear.
 The FDA will evaluate risk-benefit profile of psychedelic substances in the same way as other investigational drugs.
 With psilocybin and MDMA moving forward in phase 2/3 trials, the Division of Psychiatric Products of FDA talked about their current thinking of how best to conduct controlled clinical trials with substances that present novel challenges to current paradigms in drug development.

 The panel opened with an introduction from Juliette Toure, BCPP, MBA, PharmD, Senior Policy Advisor at Center for Drug Evaluation and Research, FDA.
 This year for the special topic FDA workshop they chose to focus on psychedelics.
-Six speakers followed, each contributing specialized knowledge of the process psychedelics will need to follow to gain approval.
+Six speakers followed, each contributing specialized knowledge of the process psychedelic drug development and what criteria must be followed to gain approval.

 The first talk by Sean Belouin, PharmD, Senior Policy Advisor at the US Public Health Service, gave an overview of the long history of psychoactive plants in indigenous cultures, the discovery of LSD by Albert Hoffman, PhD, and the series of events that lead decades later to the Controlled Substance Act in the 1970s.
 Prior to psychedelics being placed on the Schedule 1 list, several studies had tested LSD, with reportedly good outcomes, for treating various mental health disorders.